annaescalada/ruquapp/readme.md

-dashboard - As a user I want to be able to acces my dashboard so that I can see a list of my lost or found pets. dashboard - As a user I want to be able to add a new lost or found pet so that I can see the list on the dashboard. add new pet - As a user I want to be able to select if I have lost or found a pet so that I can update the information in my dashboard. add new pet - As a user who has lost a pet I want to be able to describe my lost pet so that it can match othe pets that have been found. add new pet - As a user who has found a pet I want to be able to describe it (indicating only the information I am sure about) so that it can match other pets that have been lost. dashboard - As a user I want to be able to edit, delete, turn off notifications so that I can make sure that my list of pets is updated. daschboard - As an owner of a lost pet kind of user I want to be able to set my pet as found so that the lost pet won't appear in my list anymore. my account - As a user I want to be able to access my pofile from the dashboard so that I can edit my data or log out. matches - As a user I want to be able to see a list of pets that match my lost or found pet so that I find the owner of the pet or my own pet. matches - As an owner of a lost pet kind of user I want to be able to discard matches so that I can make sure that the list of matches is correct. matches - As a user I want to be able to see a short description of the pet that I have found or lost so that I can make sure it's correct in the match page. matches - As a user I want to be able to edit my lost or found pet in the match page so that I can correct any errors.
+dashboard - As a user I want to be able to acces my dashboard so that I can see a list of my lost or found pets. dashboard - As a user I want to be able to add a new lost or found pet so that I can see the list on the dashboard. add new pet - As a user I want to be able to select if I have lost or found a pet so that I can update the information in my dashboard. add new pet - As a user who has lost a pet I want to be able to describe my lost pet so that it can match other pets that have been found. add new pet - As a user who has found a pet I want to be able to describe it (indicating only the information I am sure about) so that it can match other pets that have been lost. dashboard - As a user I want to be able to edit, delete, turn off notifications so that I can make sure that my list of pets is updated. daschboard - As an owner of a lost pet kind of user I want to be able to set my pet as found so that the lost pet won't appear in my list anymore. dashboard - As a user I want to be able to see any new matches or messages in my dasboard so that I can check any updates in the moment. my account - As a user I want to be able to access my pofile from the dashboard so that I can edit my data or log out. matches - As a user I want to be able to see a list of pets that match my lost or found pet so that I find the owner of the pet or my own pet. matches - As an owner of a lost pet kind of user I want to be able to discard matches so that I can make sure that the list of matches is correct. matches - As an owner of a lost pet kind of user I want to be able to send my contact information to the person who have found the pet. matches - As a user I want to be able to see a short description of the pet that I have found or lost so that I can make sure it's correct in the match page. matches - As a user I want to be able to edit my lost or found pet in the match page so that I can correct any errors.